NTDLS/Katzebase/README.md

 # Katzebase : Server
 ![Icon128](https://github.com/NTDLS/NTDLS.Katzebase.Server/assets/11428567/36bf8f56-0500-41b4-93de-044a062b0911)

-- **Server / Service** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.Server
-- **Client Connectivity Libraries** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.Client
-- **SQL Server Migration Tool** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.SQLServerMigration
-- **Management UI** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.Management

 Katzebase is an ACID compliant document-based database written in C# using .NET 8 that runs on Windows or Linux.
 By default it runs as a service but the libraries can also be embedded.
 It supports what you'd expect from a typical relational-database-management-system except the "rows" are stored as sets of key-value pairs (called documents) and the schema is not fixed.
 The engine is wrapped by MVC controllers and allows access via APIs, a t-SQL like syntax, or by using the bundled management UI (which just calls the APIs).

 ![image](https://github.com/NTDLS/Katzebase/assets/11428567/02899c13-1eab-4b86-8e3d-601efc2a419d)

-## Documentation
+## Documentation and Links
-Check out the full documentation at [https://katzebase.com/](https://katzebase.com/).
+- Check out the **full documentation** at [https://katzebase.com/](https://katzebase.com/).
+- **Server / Service** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.Server
+- **Client Connectivity Libraries** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.Client
+- **SQL Server Migration Tool** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.SQLServerMigration
+- **Management UI** code and releases: https://github.com/NTDLS/NTDLS.Katzebase.Management

 ## Features: